Restaurant Bookkeeping Made Easy

 - Inventory Count

-1. Chart of Accounts: First things first, the restaurant’s bookkeeper must keep a defined, and simple, chart of accounts.
-Often, the owners want an account for everything.
+1. Chart of Accounts: First things first, your restaurant’s bookkeeper must keep a defined and simple chart of accounts.
+Often, owners want an account for everything.
 Information overload takes attention away from important areas.

 For your operating expenses, have broad categories.
 Differentiating between marketing, advertising and digital marketing is a fruitless effort.
 Combine similar expenses into broad categories that allow you to focus on the big items in the business.

-Unfortunately, good food is not enough to keep a restaurant going.
-Maintaining a close eye on your restaurant’s books, with the help of a professional bookkeeper can help you stay on top of how much you’re spending (and where), where your revenue is coming from, and how much you need to earn to be profitable.
+Unfortunately, good food is not enough to keep a restaurant going strong.
+Maintaining a close eye on your books, with the help of a professional bookkeeper specializing in restaurants can help you stay on top of how much you’re spending (and where), where your revenue is coming from, and how much you need to earn to be profitable.